Entropy Scaling Models

 \[Y^{\rm s} = Y^{\rm s}\left(s_{\rm conf}\right).\]

-Entropy scaling enables the prediction of transport porperties in all fluid phases.
+Entropy scaling enables the prediction of transport properties in all fluid phases.

 The following entropy scaling models are currently implemented: